bile0026/mikrotik_security/README.md

 ## Slack Reports
 * info on setting up slack bot: https://github.com/ansible/awx/issues/6610#issuecomment-613035465

 Include the following variables to run slack notifications.
+Currently slack notifications have a character limit of 3000, so this might not be the best method if you have a lot of devices.

 * Note, only public channels seem to work at this time.
 Will work this out eventually.